graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `string`

-A wrapper around Date.prototype.toISOString.
-Takes a date object, and returns a string representation of the date in ISO format.
+A wrapper around `Date.prototype.toISOString`.
+Takes a `Date` object, and returns a string representation of the date in ISO format.

 #### Examples ####
     var a = new Date(2000, 1, 15, 10, 11, 12, 13);